01 of 12

 Food is Available While You Wait on Line

-In addition to various hot dog and ice cream vendors in Central Park, Andy's Deli (212-799-3355) will deliver to people waiting on line for tickets.
+In addition to various hot dog and ice cream vendors and other food options near Central Park, Andy's Deli (212-799-3355) will deliver to people waiting on line for tickets.
 You can order everything from breakfast with coffee to sandwiches with soda to keep you sustained while you wait.
-The Public Theatre also operates Public Fare, with

 04 of 12